HappyValleyIO/koil/docs/docs/tutorials/static.md

 ## Summary

-So we've worked through the process of adding a new page with styles and scripts to the project.
+So we've worked through the process of adding a new page with styles and js to the project.
 In the next tutorial, we'll add a form to this page and hook it in to the database.